This post may contain affiliate links. Please read our disclosure policy.

 For the Poached Eggs:

-• Eggs: Large eggs are recommended.
+• Eggs: Large eggs work best for poaching.

 Recipe Variations